-13. My service is undergoing a change of address/ legal structure/ ownership, what should I do?
+12. My service is undergoing a change of address/ legal structure/ ownership, what should I do?

-If your service is undergoing a change of circumstance as listed above, the process will require that you create a Leaver for each registration for the old service, and re-register the same children and the same parent against the new service in the next available Saver Management Window.
+If your service is undergoing a change of circumstance as listed above, the process will require that you create a Leaver for each registration for the old service, and re-register the same children and the same parent against the new service.
 Pobal will review all registrations and if they are eligible savers, will award the same band as was awarded on the original registration.

-14. I am closing my service.
-Will my Saver registrations be eligible to register in a new service?
+13. I am closing my service.
+Will the Saver registrations be eligible to register in a new service?

 Yes.
 The Saver status follows the child.
-Once a child had a valid registration they will be able to register in a new service throughout the year (subject to the 12 week rule as outlined in 4.3).
-Providing the child is registered with the same parent, Pobal will award the band that was awarded on the original registration.
-No new eligibility checks will be performed during Saver Management Windows.
+Once a child had a valid Saver registration they will be able to register in a new service within a 12 week period providing the child is registered with the same parent, Pobal will award the band that was awarded on the original registration.
+No new eligibility checks will be performed.
+For further information please refer to Chapter 4.

-15. My service had a compliance visit and I am required to make amendments to registrations.
+14. My service had a compliance visit and I am required to make amendments to registrations.
 What should I do?